Life can be hard at times and we can feel alone with difficult feelings, anxiety, low-mood, depression, overwhelm, and isolation.

 Empathy is a therapist’s ability to see your viewpoint as if they were you.
 Even if your life and experience is very different to mine.
 I will do my utmost to understand your thoughts, emotions and behaviour, and communicate my understanding back to you.
 I will not judge you, and I will treat you with respect, care, and dignity.
 This will help us to create a strong and effective therapeutic relationship.

 I know how difficult it can be to make the move to get in touch.
 I can assure you of a warm welcome at Journey Counselling and I am looking forward to hearing from you.

 A Bit about Me

-I am a Pluralistic Counsellor which means I believe you are the expert in your life.
+I am a Pluralistic Counsellor which means for me, that I believe you are the expert in your life.
 I use a range of therapies in order to find the most suitable therapeutic methods for you to help you to identify, and work towards realising your goals in life.

 If you would like to discuss further how I work and to explore whether counselling is for you please get in touch.